David M. Pozar: Biography

-Pozar's research interests focus on the design and analysis of microstrip antennas and phased arrays.
+Pozar's research interests focus primarily on the design and analysis of microstrip antennas and phased arrays.
 He has authored multiple books on antenna and microwave engineering, including Antenna Design Using Personal Computers (1985), Microwave Engineering (1990) and Microwave and RF Design of Wireless Systems (2000).
-Pozar introduced the widely used printed antenna feed techniques of aperture coupling in 1984 and proximity coupling in 1987.
+Pozar introduced the widely-used printed antenna feed techniques of aperture coupling in 1984 and proximity coupling in 1987.
 He is also the author of PCAAD, computer-aided design package for antennas.
+He also developed the first reflectarray antenna using microstrip patches of variable size, a design that has seen application throughout the world, including a reflectarray antenna used on a CubeSat satellite in orbit around Mars.